GrowthLoop Terms of Service

 6.4.
 Intellectual Property and Confidentiality.
 Client acknowledges and agrees that the GrowthLoop Technology, and any copies, updates, and/or derivative works of the GrowthLoop Technology, along with the right to make, have made, practice, employ, exploit, use, develop, reproduce, copy, distribute copies, publish, license, and/or create works derivative of any of the foregoing, exclusively belong to and are the property of Provider.
 Further, at the request of Provider, which may be made any time either before or after termination of this Agreement, Client shall promptly deliver to Provider a copy of all GrowthLoop Technology in source code form, as it exists at the time of such request, along with the source code and related documentation.
 The GrowthLoop Technology shall at all times remain Providers sole and exclusive property, and Provider retains the right to change or refine the GrowthLoop Technology at its discretion in service of Client or to further its business objectives.
 Client recognizes that Provider regards the GrowthLoop Technology and other Confidential Information as its proprietary information and as confidential trade secrets of great value.
 Client agrees not to provide or to otherwise make available in any form the GrowthLoop Technology, or any portion thereof, or any Confidential Information (defined below) of Provider to any person other than as expressly permitted by this Agreement or any Order Form, without the prior written consent of Provider.
 Provider acknowledges and agrees that all of Client’s data is and shall remain the intellectual property of Client and nothing in this Agreement or any Order Form shall grant Provider any ownership right or interest in or to such Client data or any portion thereof.

 6.5.
-Aggregated Statistics and Application Monitoring.
-Notwithstanding anything to the contrary in this Agreement, Provider may monitor Client’s and each user’s access and use of the GrowthLoop Technology and collect and compile meta-data, data and information related to Client’s and each user’s access and use of the GrowthLoop Technology that is and can be used by Provider for application monitoring, pricing, and Provider’s technology management purposes (“Application Monitoring Data”).
+Application Monitoring.
+Notwithstanding anything to the contrary in this Agreement, Provider may monitor Client’s and each user’s access and use of the GrowthLoop Technology and collect and compile meta-data, data and information related to Client’s and each user’s access and use of the GrowthLoop Technology that is and can be used by Provider for application monitoring, contract enforcement, and Provider’s technology management purposes (“Application Monitoring Data”).
 The same data may be aggregated and anonymized to compile statistical and performance information related to the provision and operation of the GrowthLoop Technology (“Aggregated Statistics”).
-Further, Client acknowledges that Provider may compile Aggregated Statistics based on Client’s data.
-Client agrees that Provider may (a) make Aggregated Statistics publicly available in compliance with applicable law, and (b) use Aggregated Statistics to the extent and in the manner permitted under applicable law, provided that such Aggregated Statistics do not identify Client, any user or Client’s Confidential Information.
-Client and each user hereby grant to Provider a non-exclusive, royalty-free, perpetual, irrevocable, transferrable, worldwide license to access, revise, reproduce, distribute, and otherwise use and display the Client data and perform all acts with respect to the Client data as necessary for Provider to provide the GrowthLoop Technology to Client, and a non-exclusive, perpetual, irrevocable, transferrable, royalty-free, worldwide license to access, revise, reproduce, distribute, and use and display Client data incorporated within the Aggregated Statistics.
 Client acknowledges that, as between Client and each user on the one hand, and Provider on the other hand, Provider owns all right, title, and interest, including all intellectual property rights therein, in and to the GrowthLoop Technology, Aggregated Statistics, and Application Monitoring Data.

 7.1.
 In connection with this Agreement and the Order Form(s), a Party (the "Disclosing Party") may disclose to the other Party (the "Receiving Party") information which is commercially sensitive, confidential, proprietary, and/or trade secret to the Disclosing Party and which is identified as confidential at the time of disclosure or which is reasonably apparent to be confidential based on the type of information and the circumstances of disclosure ("Confidential Information").
 For a period of five (5) years after termination of this Agreement (or in the case of a trade secret for as long as such trade secret remains protectable under applicable laws), the Receiving Party shall not disclose any such Confidential Information to any third party other than its employees, contractors, and agents, and only on an as-needed basis.
 The terms and conditions of this Agreement and any applicable Order Forms, as well as any GrowthLoop Technology source code or architecture, shall be considered Confidential Information of both Parties and shall not be disclosed without the other Party’s written consent; however, high level information used to provide references, recommendations and case studies shall not be considered Confidential Information of either Party.
 In no event shall Client use Provider’s Confidential Information to reverse engineer or otherwise develop products and services functionally equivalent to the products or services of Provider.